 Advantages of Motivational Interviewing

 MI has been studied and used for over 40 years.
-Its success is well documented and validated in multiple areas of research.
+Its success is well-documented and validated in multiple areas of research.

-MI is effective for encouraging and motivation change beyond what a client could or would accomplish alone.
+MI is effective for encouraging and motivating change beyond what a client could or would accomplish alone.
 It is also a validated exploratory tool that provides a coach deeper insight into potential barriers or reasons for a client’s ambivalence (ACE 2014).

 There is also clinical research validating the effectiveness of MI as a change tool.
-In general, health-care research results reflect that MI provides health care workers with valuable tools to assist their patients in making a meaningful change (Johnston & Stevens, 2013).
+In general, health-care research results reflect that MI provides healthcare workers with valuable tools to assist their patients in making a meaningful change (Johnston & Stevens, 2013).
 Other research has examined patient experience.
 For example, in one study post-stroke victims experienced improved outlooks on life and higher survival rates after participating in motivational interviewing sessions (Archer, 2011).